On Basis Constructions in Finite Element Exterior Calculus: Introduction

 The remainder of this work is structured as follows.
-In Section~\ref{sec:combinatorics} we review combinatorial results, exterior calculus, and polynomial differential forms.
+In Section~\ref{sec:combinatorics}, we review combinatorial results, exterior calculus, and polynomial differential forms.
 Section~\ref{sec:auxiliarylemmas} summarizes some auxiliary lemmas.
-In Section~\ref{sec:finiteelementspaces} we introduce spaces of polynomial differential forms and construct geometrically decomposed bases.
+In Section~\ref{sec:finiteelementspaces}, we introduce spaces of polynomial differential forms, construct geometrically decomposed bases, and define extension operators.
 Subsequently, we study the isomorphy relations in Section~\ref{sec:lineardependencies} and the duality pairings in Section~\ref{sec:duality}.
 We supplement applications to finite element spaces over triangulations in Section~\ref{sec:geometricdecompositions}.